syssaturn404/CLanguage/README.md

 <img src = "https://k.top4top.io/p_1776fj3tf1.png" width ="300px" height = "200px">
 <li>You open the link: https://www.programiz.com/c-programming/online-compiler/</li>
 <li>Then copy the block of code you want to run, then hit run</li>
 <h1><a id="user-content-list-of-programs" class="anchor" aria-hidden="true" href="https://saweria.co/miawgarong"><svg class="octicon octicon-link" viewBox="0 0 16 16" version="1.1" width="16" height="16" aria-hidden="true"><path fill-rule="evenodd" d="M7.775 3.275a.75.75 0 001.06 1.06l1.25-1.25a2 2 0 112.83 2.83l-2.5 2.5a2 2 0 01-2.83 0 .75.75 0 00-1.06 1.06 3.5 3.5 0 004.95 0l2.5-2.5a3.5 3.5 0 00-4.95-4.95l-1.25 1.25zm-4.69 9.64a2 2 0 010-2.83l2.5-2.5a2 2 0 012.83 0 .75.75 0 001.06-1.06 3.5 3.5 0 00-4.95 0l-2.5 2.5a3.5 3.5 0 004.95 4.95l1.25-1.25a.75.75 0 00-1.06-1.06l-1.25 1.25a2 2 0 01-2.83 0z"></path></svg></a>Donate ? </h1><ul>

 * [`Saweria`](https://saweria.co/donate/miawgarong)
 * [`Bitcoin`](35oZcwGvePp7j3PQau5cPDKWoQgn8NMBeu)
 * [`Paypal`](https://paypal.me/miawgarong)

+### CONTRIBUTOR

+>*If there is a syntax error in the program code or writing in the definition please contact me, humans are never free from errors